Media:

 Squamish Nation Emergency Housing Project

-In partnership with the Squamish Nation, Renewal Development helped give a structurally sound North Vancouver home a second life, this time, as emergency transitional housing for Indigenous families in need.
+In partnership with the Squamish Nation, Renewal Development helped give a structurally sound North Vancouver home a second life.
+Finalized in early 2025, this repurposed home serves as a fully functional emergency and transitional housing for Indigenous families.

-Originally located in Edgemont Village, the 1,200 SQFT home was slated for demolition as part of a redevelopment.
-Through our Renewal Removal service, Renewal stepped in to assess, deconstruct and dispose of the non-moveable lower level, and relocate the salvageable upper floor to Capilano 5 reserve, on Squamish Nation land near the Lion’s Gate Bridge.
+Originally located in Edgemont Village, the 1,200 sq. ft. home was slated for demolition as part of a redevelopment.
+Through Renewal’s Removal service, the team assessed the structure, deconstructed and disposed of the non-moveable lower level, and relocated the salvageable upper floor to the Capilano 5 Reserve, on Squamish Nation land near the Lions Gate Bridge.

 This initiative builds on Renewal’s long-standing relationship with the Squamish Nation and follows in the footsteps of our 2023 collaboration to relocate and retrofit the historic Little Yellow Schoolhouse into a Squamish early childhood Learning Nest.